 Cycling through the historical site at my own pace

-At the entrance of the Si Satchanalai historical park, I meet the other tourists again who took the same bus from Sukhothai this morning.
+At the Si Satchanalai historical park entrance, I meet the other tourists again who took the same bus from Sukhothai this morning.
 They first want to cycle to the furthest point and gradually descend.
 At that point, there are a few potteries, called kilns.
 I am not that interested to see those, so I decide to go my own way.
-With the heat, I really want to see the ruins at my own pace and also stop when I get tired of it.
+With the heat, I really want to see the ruins at my own pace and stop when I get tired.
 So our roads split again.